-British Pearl platform is only a few months old and there are only a few (5) properties available on the platform for now.
+British Pearl platform is only a year old and there are only a few (8) properties available on the platform for now.
 I like the user experience the website offers, even though there are some features I’d like them to have, like a separate space for the Resale Market.

 I don’t mind that they don’t have an auto-invest tool, as I want for now to test out their products, I bet they’ll be adding that in the future, as auto-invest is the new hype on all fintech platforms.

 British Pearl is FCA (Financial Conduct Authority) regulated and this provides an extra layer of trust.

 Since they started, around 2400 investors registered on the platform, although only around 500 of them are actual investors.
 Since these 500 investors put more than 2.5 million GBP into the available properties, British Pearl decided they should raise their minimum investment amount from 100 GBP to 1000 GBP – with fewer investors but higher invested amounts, comes less hassle for British Pearl team.